1

 Aggregate data for systemwide insights

 Use BigPanda AIOps to aggregate system data for better insights.
-The Real-time Topology Mesh component provides a comprehensive topology model of your entire IT stack, combining data from multiple sources into a single, full-stack visualization.
+The Real-time Topology Mesh component gives you a complete model of your IT stack.
+It combines data from many sources into one full-stack view.

 By ingesting data from configuration, cloud, and other management tools, BigPanda enables multisource topology aggregation.
 This approach helps identify connections by visualizing patterns across complex environments to expedite understanding of incident impact.
 BigPanda topology-driven correlation matches monitoring alerts to the real-time topology model, ensuring accurate and actionable correlations.

 BigPanda also speeds up root-cause analysis using contextual and change data.
-It matches alerts from different sources with change data to find and fix incident-causing changes, ensuring thorough incident management in hybrid-cloud setups and use cases.
+It matches alerts from various sources with change data.
+This helps find and fix changes that cause incidents.
+It ensures good incident management in hybrid-cloud setups and use cases.

 Next steps